 If a pro line editor really isn't in the budget, you might ask a friend to help out, or try self-editing after some time away from your manuscript.
 But honestly, you might be better off saving until you can hire an editor who will do the best job possible.
 Whether you're writing a book or applying to a writing scholarship, a strong line edit could be your ticket to success.

 How much does line editing cost?

-Of course, lots of factors go into getting a quote, including the editor's experience level, the overall shape of your manuscript, and the genre you're working in.
+Lots of other factors go into getting a quote as well, including the editor's experience level, the overall shape of your manuscript, and the genre you're working in.
 If you want to find out how much your line edit will cost, sign up and start requesting quotes today.